Your Biotech Startup Looks Like a PhD Application.

 The National Venture Capital Association reports that Tier-1 VCs receive over 1,000 pitches per year and invest in fewer than 1%.
 Biotech founders compete in one of the most crowded and capital-hungry verticals in existence.

 A spinout identity.
 A logo built from a molecular structure.
 A website that explains the biology without explaining the business.
 These are signals.
-They tell the investor exactly what kind of operation they are looking at.
+They tell the investor exactly what kind of operation they're looking at.

 The biotech startups that raise look different.
 Not better science.
 Better signal.
-That is the entire gap.
+That's the entire gap.

 Ready to tell your story